 Fiberglass doors don't warp, rot or rust and are fairly common in newer houses.
 Typically used as main-entry and other exterior doors, they usually come primed and ready to paint.
 The best paint to use depends on several factors: the manufacturer's recommendation, the condition of the door and the look you're trying to achieve.
 Some fiberglass doors can even be stained and varnished to look like wood.
+The following are the best paints to use on fiberglass doors.

 Unless the manufacturer's directions recommend against using water-based paint, 100 percent acrylic paint is a good bet.
 Check the hinged edge of the door for a label; often finishing instructions are printed on a foil label there.
 The Rohm and Haas Paint Quality Institute recommends a "top-of-the-line" 100 percent acrylic paint in satin or semi-gloss finish.
 If you only need to paint one or two fiberglass doors, a quart of paint will be enough--so it makes little sense to try saving a couple of dollars on inferior paint.